EarthBeatOfficial/FE/README.md

 ## About Implementation
 1. Tech Stack
--Gemini 2.0 to suggest walk trails
+- Gemini 2.0 to suggest walk trails
-Gemma 3 27B for development support
+- Gemma 3 27B for development support
-FastAPI for the A.I.
+- FastAPI for the A.I.
 Server
-Node.js
+- Node.js
-Nest.js - a node.js based framework for the Backend
+- Nest.js - a node.js based framework for the Backend
-Prisma – ORM for easier DB access
+- Prisma – ORM for easier DB access
-PostgreSQL
+- PostgreSQL
-Supabase - a cloud database
+- Supabase - a cloud database
-Docker – for containers and deployment
+- Docker – for containers and deployment
-Google Cloud Platform (GCP)
+- Google Cloud Platform (GCP)
-React Native – client side
+- React Native – client side

 2. Architecture